 This post may contain affiliate links.
 If you purchase a product through one of them, we will receive a commission at no additional cost to you.
 As Amazon Associates, we earn from qualifying purchases.

-Today we are going to discuss the pros and cons of owner-occupying – aka house hacking – a duplex.
+Today we are going to discuss the pros and cons of house hacking a duplex.

-If you are considering house hacking a duplex, my hope is that this discussion will help you make an educated decision.
-And, by the way, if you’re buying any property at all, bookmark our ultimate guide to buying a home as a reference.
+If you are considering owner occupying a duplex, my hope is that this discussion will help you make an educated decision.

 Let’s take a spin around the ol’ compare ‘n contrast, shall we?